Dispersion relations of generalized one-dimensional phononic crystals: Dispersion relation

-Taking into account these coefficients and following Eqs. \eqref{eq019} and \eqref{eq023}, the eigenmode can then readly be written simply as
+Accounting for these coefficients and following Eqs. \eqref{eq019} and \eqref{eq023}, the eigenmode can then readily be written as

 Fixed the index $j$, every mode of the form $\lambda = \pm ik_jL - i q_{\nu} L$ for $\nu = 0,\pm 1, \pm 2, \ldots$ represents an additional branch in the irreducible Brillouin zone corresponding to the bare generalized beam.
-In order to visualize the meaning of these eigenvalues the different branches $k_jL - q_\nu L$, with $-3 \leq \nu 3$ have been plotted in Fig. \ref{fig10} for a steel Euler-Bernouilli beam with a cross section of dimensions 50x100 mm.
-As known, the left/right bending propagating modes have respectively the expressions $k_{1,3} = \pm \left(\rho A \omega^2 / EI \right)^{1/4}$ (the other two modes $k_{2}$ and $k_4$ are evanescent, see \ref{ap_wavemodes}).
-Notice that the different branches within the Brillouin zone are equivalent to folding up that one corresponding to $q_0 = 0$.
+In order to visualize the meaning of these eigenvalues the different branches $k_jL - q_\nu L$, with $-3 \leq \nu \leq 3$ have been plotted in Fig. \ref{fig10} for a steel Euler-Bernouilli beam with a cross section of dimensions 50x100 mm$^2$.
+The left/right bending propagating modes have respectively the expressions $k_{1,3} = \pm \left(\varrho A \omega^2 / EI \right)^{1/4}$ (the other two modes $k_{2}$ and $k_4$ are evanescent, see Sec.
+3 from Supplementary Material).
+Notice that the different branches within the Brillouin zone are equivalent to folding up that one corresponding to $q_0 = 0$. \\

-For the oncoming developments we will refer to each one of these modes with the duple $(j,\nu)$.
-Let us fix one mode of the unperturbed beam, say $(j,\nu)$, and assume that the arrangement of scatterers produce just a slight perturbation of the dispersion relation.
-Each one of the modes of Eq. \eqref{eq038} will be perturbed and the components of the eigenvector $\{a_l(\mu): 1 \leq l \leq 2m, - \infty < \mu < \infty \}$ will vary slightly respect to those shown in Eq. \eqref{eq037}.
-Since we can choose any type of normalization, we will impose that
+According to the above and without loss of generality, we fix one of the modes of the unperturbed medium, denoted by $(j,\nu)$.
+For illustrative purposes, we assume that the arrangement of scatterers induces a slight perturbation in the dispersion relation of Eq.~\eqref{eq038}.
+The components of the perturbed wavemode will be formed by the infinite sequence of arrays $\{\mathbf{a}(\mu)\}_{\mu=-\infty}^{\infty}$ which are expected to change slightly with respect to the unperturbed ones of the host-beam, say $\{\mathbf{a}_0(\mu)\}_{\mu=-\infty}^{\infty}$ defined in Eq.~\eqref{eq037}.
+Since we can choose any type of normalization, we will impose the $j$th component of $\mathbf{a}(\nu) = \{a_1(\nu),\ldots,a_j(\nu),\ldots,a_{2m}(\nu)\}^T$ to be